 To be pro-life is to be against abortion, but is that all it stands for?
-In this video, Daniel Darling explains that to be pro-life is to holistically respect every person in every stage of life, from womb to tomb.
+In this video, author and speaker, Daniel Darling, explains that to be pro-life is to holistically respect every person in every stage of life, from womb to tomb.

 The entire video is above, and the complete transcript is below.